How Many House Buyers Pull Out? A Complete Guide for UK Sellers and Buyers

 Pulling Out of a House Sale as a Seller

-However, after the exchange, you are legally committed.
+If you’re a seller, you have the right to change your mind anytime before contracts are exchanged.
+However, after the exchange, you’re legally committed.
 If you decide to pull out after this point, you could face:

-- Being sued for breach of contract
+• Being sued for breach of contract

-- Compensation claims from the buyer for expenses like surveys, mortgage fees, and even loss of opportunity
+• Compensation claims from the buyer for expenses like surveys, mortgage fees and even loss of opportunity

 In addition to legal risks, pulling out could also damage your reputation if you plan to relist your property in the future.